 In celebration of the National Year of Reading, today marks the National Reading Hour.
 While the exact time frame for the event is sketchy, and anyone who knows me knows I’ll be spending much more than one hour reading today (or on any day, for that matter), the aim of the event is to instill the importance of reading in children.
 From my point of view, reading is important at all ages and it’s never too late to start.
 The only downside is there’s less time to read all the fantastic books out there.

-So, The Early Bird has decided to get in on the action by going over all the books I’ve read this year and whether I found them good, bad or otherwise and if you should read them, too.
+So, I’ve decided to get in on the action by going over all the books I’ve read this year and whether I found them good, bad or otherwise and if you should read them, too.

 I haven’t read this many books since my uni days, I don’t think, when I was traveling up to six hours a day from country Victoria to Deakin in Burwood.
 Needless to say, there were a lot of public transport hours that needed filling, and reading was the perfect way to do that.
 Aside from primary school, of course, when nightly “readers” were a must and I got through several, if not up to a dozen, books a week, uni really got me back in touch with my love for reading; a love without which I wouldn’t be who I am today.

 My Booky Wook 2 by Russell Brand.

 If I if I didn’t have to give this book back to a friend before she moved interstate at the start of the year, I think it would still be sitting in my stack of to-be-read books (like some other borrowed tomes).
 While it didn’t change my world, and I much preferred Brand’s first memoir, I’m glad to have read it and moved on.
 Much like Katy Perry.
 Burn!

 The Barbie Chronicles: A Living Doll Turns 40 edited by Yona Zeldis McDonough.